vape/Imui/README.md

 # Imui

 Immediate mode GUI framework made specifically for Unity.
-It has zero per-frame allocations, is somewhat performant, has no external dependencies, and works on basically any platform that Unity supports and that has either a touchscreen or mouse and keyboard.
+Written in pure C#, has zero per-frame allocations, is somewhat performant, has no external dependencies, and works on basically any platform that Unity supports and that has either a touchscreen or mouse and keyboard.
 A WebGL demo can be seen [here](https://vape.github.io/imui_demo/).

 ## Screenshot